 Throughput over an allocated bandwidth

-Note: FD technology allows simultaneous transmit and receive over the same frequency spectrum.
-Compared to the existing Wi-Fi systems, theoretically FD can double the data throughput per channel over the same time and frequency resource.
-The FD TIG technical report should identify the practical maximum throughput over an allocated bandwidth.
-Furthermore, the FD TIG technical report should identify practical maximum system throughput to justify the advantages of FD deployment in dense scenarios.
+SIC technology in conjunction with a FD MAC protocol allows simultaneous transmit and receive over the same frequency spectrum.
+Compared to existing HD, Wi-Fi systems, FD Wi-Fi systems can at a minimum double the data throughput per channel in BSSs without hidden nodes and by a factor of 10x or more for BSSs with hidden nodes.

 FD Throughput gain without hidden nodes [5]

-Table 1
+Table 1 summarizes the results of an extensive series of S-CW FD simulations performed by D. Marlali [5] in which he varied the self-interference cancellation levels from complete cancellation (‘λ = ∞) to a level with only 40% SIC (‘λ = 0.4) in a BSS without any hidden nodes and the number of STAs varied from 40 to 2.
+Similar FD Gains were reported in [12] for a different FD protocol.

 Table 1: FD Gains observed during simulations without hidden nodes